 Two leg leveller screws are included in the hardware bag.
 Install the screws in the appropriate legs BEFORE locating the stove in the final position.
-See fig. 25, page 23 for Mobile Home Kit installation.
+See fig. 24, page 23.

-1.6 Chimney Connector
+1.5 Chimney Connector

 Use 6" single wall or listed 6" double-wall stovepipe to connect the stove to the chimney.
 Single wall stovepipe must be black steel or stainless steel and have a minimum thickness of 24 gauge.
 Do not use aluminum or galvanized steel pipe for chimney connection - these materials are not suitable for use with solid fuel.
 Attach the flue collar to the chimney connection using 2 self-drilling screws found in the miscellaneous kit.